buzzkc/MMM-Craigslist/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-A MagicMirror module to display search results from craigslist
+A MagicMirror module to display search results from craigslist.

+* NOTE: Craiglist does block for some IP ranges, so this may not work for you.
+I've found that setting the User-Agent header allows the search to execute, but no results are returned, so still trying to determine what needs to be passed to retrieve results

 ## Using the module